It’s a date I still mark

 I read the newsstand headlines:

-and thought at first they meant the Russian,
+and thought at first they had misspelled the Russian,

 the Communist revolutionary